RESEARCH STARTER

 One prominent case involving corporate influence on state policy occurred in 2010 in the California city of Loma Linda, where the city council attempted to remove red-light cameras but was told by the company providing the technology, Redflex Traffic Systems, that Loma Linda would be liable for $534,558 in early termination penalties.
 The city council argued that the use of the red-light cameras had not produced a measurable increase in safety.
 However, the city instituted a one-second increase in the timing of yellow lights across the city, resulting in an 80-percent reduction in left-turn violations and a 92-percent reduction in straight-through traffic violations.

-Another source of controversy involving traffic cameras concerns the question of whether automated enforcement is a violation of constitutional rights.
-In a 2012 article in US News, National Motorists Association president Gary Biller summarized this position with the arguments that traffic cameras do not provide a "certifiable" witness to the alleged violation, thus preventing the defendant with the right to cross-examine his or her accuser.
+Another source of controversy involving traffic cameras concerns whether automated enforcement is a violation of constitutional rights.
+In a 2012 article in US News, National Motorists Association president Gary Biller summarized this position with the argument that traffic cameras do not provide a "certifiable" witness to the alleged violation, thus preventing the defendant with the right to cross-examine his or her accuser.
 The argument that automated enforcement systems constitute a violation of due process was one of the justifications given in the introduction of Ohio State House Bill 69, which proposed banning the use of speed and red-light cameras in Ohio.
-Legislation proposing bans on automated traffic cameras have also been proposed, and in some cases accepted, in other states and cities, including several jurisdictions in California.
+Legislation proposing bans on automated traffic cameras has also been proposed, and in some cases accepted, in other states and cities, including several jurisdictions in California.

 Other legal arguments against the use of traffic enforcement cameras include the argument that the cameras cannot positively identify the driver of a vehicle and might therefore issue a violation to a person who is not guilty of driving the vehicle that registered the violation.
 Opponents also argue that representatives of the companies managing traffic enforcement systems are rarely made available in traffic court, thus constituting a further violation of due process laws that guarantee the right to confront an accuser in the case of legal citations or violations.